Invalidthoughts/alx-system_engineering-devops/0x02-shell_redirections/README.md

-created a script that wrote the ls -la command into a file
+created a script that duplicates the last line of a file